piotrmurach/tty-editor/README.md

 TTY::Editor.open('hello.rb', env: { ... })
 ```

-## Open
+## Interface

-If editor cannot be opend `TTY::Editor::CommandInvocation` error is raised.
+### open

-If content is successfully saved it returns `true`
+When editor successfully opens file or content then `true` is returned as value, otherwise `TTY::Editor::CommandInvocation` error is raised.

 ## Development